Champagne Henriot - Brut Millésimé 1996

 About the estate:

 Henriot is one of the few Champagne houses to have remained independent since its founding by Appoline Henriot in Reims in 1808.
 The house expanded rapidly internationally, particularly in Austria and the Netherlands.
-Despite the upheavals facing the Champagne region (phylloxera, World War I, the fall of the tsars in Russia, Prohibition in the United States…), the Henriot house weathered the storm and remained family-owned.
-Under the leadership of Joseph Henriot at the end of the 20th century and the beginning of the 21st, the house grew in prominence, largely thanks to a well-thought-out diversification strategy.
+Despite the upheavals facing the Champagne region (phylloxera, World War I, the fall of the tsars in Russia, Prohibition in the United States…), the Henriot house weathered the storms and remained family-owned.
+Under the leadership of Joseph Henriot in the late 20th and early 21st centuries, the house grew in prominence, largely thanks to a well-thought-out diversification strategy.
 Henriot thus acquired Bouchard Père et Fils in Beaune, William Fèvre in Chablis, and Villa Ponciago in Fleurie.

 Discover more wines from the estate